- Deep Sea Mystery:This Week in History - August 17, 2020

-Unless you’re in a profession, you can never truly know what that work is like, but when it comes to working from home, it seems there is never an end to misperceptions.
+Unless you’re in a profession, you can never truly know what it is like.
+When it comes to working from home, it seems there is never an end to the misperceptions.

 I can provide you with several examples from my life: My parents call during working hours and express marvel that I’m “still” working.
 My adult step-children come visit their father during business hours and sit 12 feet away from where I’m working, talking loudly, not caring they are distracting me.
 Most of my in-laws think I’m nothing more than a glorified housewife and seem surprised to hear I work all day.

-I’ve also heard stories from others: Relatives who say it must be nice to do nothing all day.
+I’ve also heard other freelance writer’s stories: Relatives who say it must be nice to do nothing all day.
 Neighbors who wonder if the person working from home can babysit or run errands.
-People who think the self employed don’t have real jobs doing actual work.
+People who think the self employed don’t have real jobs or do actual work.

 5 Challenges and Solutions